u-blox/u-connectXpress-host-library/README.md

 + Define the serial port to use in the `include/ucxh_config.h` file.
 + Configure your network and create a small server.
-  This can be done either by connecting to your existing network, and using your computer as a server, or by using another NINA-W10/W13 or ODIN-W2 as WiFi AP and/or server.
+  This can be done either by connecting to your existing network, and using your computer as a server, or by using another NINA-W10/W13 or ODIN-W2 as WiFi AP and/or server:

   * To use another u-blox module as WiFi AP and server, configure it to use IP number and gateway address `192.168.2.1`, and  enable a TCP server on port `12345`.